December 21, 2017

 Furthermore, SQM believes that the cost of taking Mt.
 Holland’s rock and converting it to Lithium Hydroxide will be similar to taking brine from their Atacama asset and converting it to Lithium Carbonate and subsequently Lithium Hydroxide.
 While this may not be breaking news, we believe it is a big deal because many market participants only see the headlines of brine based lithium production being cheaper than hard-rock.
 So while we’ve been discussing the leveling of the playing field for hard-rock producers in terms of producing hydroxide at competitive costs to brine, it’s nice to have one of the major brine-based producers affirm that fact with their wallet.
 In other words, Kidman Resources has the potential to be the best of both worlds- producing hydroxide at the faster rates expected of hard-rock miners, but at the low cost expected of brine based producers.

 Impressive Resource: While we already knew that the company boasts an average grade of around 1.45%, it is very impressive that they believe it is a fairly uniform resource throughout.
 Whereas many land resources have “hot spots” of higher concentration ore, Kidman’s uniform asset is one of the many reasons why they expect to be a low cost producer.
-Taking it a step further, we were surprised to learn that while some producers, like Greenbushes, are struggling to produce spodumene concentrate at the targeted level of 6% lithium, Kidman’s tests have been able to produce greater than 6% spodumene concentrate.
+Additionally the company noted that while some projects, like Greenbushes, are struggling to produce spodumene concentrate at the targeted level of 6% lithium, Kidman’s tests have been able to produce greater than 6% spodumene concentrate.

 Potential Catalysts- Financing, Resource Expansion and Offtake Partners: As a result of the SQM JV, the company has enough funds to cover the mine and concentrator capital costs.
 So the company will only need to raise capital to cover refinery related expenses.
 They are estimating this amount to be $550m (or $275m for Kidman’s share of the expenses).
 While this may be higher than some of their peers, Martin mentioned that they are building the refinery operation with future expansion plans in mind.
 They plan on doubling capacity at some point and are thus investing up front.